DingXiaoH/RepVGG/README.md

 # Convert the training-time models into inference-time

-You can convert a trained model into the inference-time structure with
+You may convert a trained model into the inference-time structure with
 ```
 python convert.py [weights file of the training-time model to load] [path to save] -a [model name]
 ```